Ohio State will test their talents in Bloomington for the Big Ten Championships

 While Ohio State enjoyed unprecedented success in 2012, one athlete in particular took the nation by storm.
 Under the tutelage of Dennis, Christina Manning won national titles in both the 60-meter and 100-meter hurdles on her way to Big Ten and Ohio State Female Athlete of the Year honors.
 Manning won a total of five conference titles on the year and was an eight-time Big Ten Track Athlete of Week.
 A semifinalist for the Bowerman Award, track and field's Heisman Trophy, Manning fell only two spots shy of qualifying for the U.S. Olympic team in the 100-meter hurdles at her first-ever U.S. Olympic Trials.

-In 2011, Dennis led Ohio State to a sweep of the Big Ten indoor and outdoor titles - firsts in program history - on her way to winning a total of four coach of the year awards (USTFCCCA Great Lakes Indoor/Outdoor and Big Ten Indoor/Outdoor).
+In 2011, Dennis led Ohio State to a sweep of the Big Ten indoor and outdoor titles -- firsts in program history -- on her way to winning a total of four coach of the year awards (USTFCCCA Great Lakes Indoor/Outdoor and Big Ten Indoor/Outdoor).
 Seven Buckeyes qualified for NCAA championship competition, with three earning First Team All-America honors.
 Manning was the highest finisher in 2011, earning national runner-up honors in the 100-meter hurdles at the outdoor championships.
 Teammate Letecia Wright placed fifth following a fifth-place finish in the 60-meter hurdles at the indoor championships.
-The duo's top-5 finishes helped the Buckeyes to total of 12 points, the highest point total from an OSU squad at the championships in 11 years.
+The duo's Top 5 finishes helped the Buckeyes to total of 12 points, the highest point total from an OSU squad at the championships in 11 years.
 In Big Ten championship competition, OSU won a total of eight individual titles (two indoor and six outdoor).
-The success on the track followed a cross country season that witnessed the Buckeyes post their highest finish at the Big Ten championships (sixth) in more than 20 years and place in the top-4 at the NCAA regional meet for the second-consecutive year.
-In addition, two members of the team - Meredith Wagner and Ellen Birmingham - secured individual invitations to the NCAA championship meet.
+The success on the track followed a cross country season that witnessed the Buckeyes post their highest finish at the Big Ten championships (sixth) in more than 20 years and place in the Top 4 at the NCAA regional meet for the second-consecutive year.
+In addition, two members of the team -- Wagner and Ellen Birmingham -- secured individual invitations to the NCAA championship meet.

 Faced with breaking in a young roster in 2009, Ohio State hit its stride late in the outdoor season, qualifying five individuals for the NCAA outdoor championships.
 Under the direction of Dennis, Wright finished 16th in the 100-meter finals, while Latoya Sanderson, Ashley Caldwell, Ayrizanna Favours and Shaniqua McGinnis claimed 11th in the 4x400-meter relay.
 The year prior, Dennis led the Buckeyes through a record-breaking outdoor campaign and a fifth-place finish at the 2008 Big Ten Outdoor Championships, a five-place improvement from 2007.
 That improvement was due in large part to the return of All-American Jenna (Harris) Griffin, who claimed All-America honors in the 400 and 4x400 at the NCAA championships and qualified for the 2008 U.S. Olympic Trials in Eugene, Ore.
 The indoor season was dominated by Veronica Jatsek, an All-American in the weight throw.

-Before taking over the OSU women's helm, Dennis spent four seasons as a sprints and hurdles assistant for both the Buckeye men's and women's programs, where she helped train Buckeye legends in Harris, Molly Logan, Anthony Cole and current Buckeye volunteer assistant Joel Brown, a 2003 All-American and Midwest regional champion in the 110-meter hurdles.
+Before taking over the OSU women's helm, Dennis spent four seasons as a sprints and hurdles assistant for both the Buckeye men's and women's programs, where she helped train Buckeye legends in Harris, Molly Logan, Anthony Cole and current Buckeye assistant coach Joel Brown, a three-time All-American and the 2003 Midwest regional champion in the 110-meter hurdles.